Robotics-Empowerment-Designer/node-red-standalone/README.md

        docker container ls
     ```

+8. A custom MQTT broker for the communication with Temi is automatically started when running a docker compose file associated with Temi.

-8. To start the custom MQTT broker adjust the MQTT_BROKER_URL in the .env file of this project and BROKER_URL (For Localhost) in MainActivity.kt in the Temi Middleware application to your device IP.
-Afterwards run this command and check the connection with for example MQTT Explorer.
-If you want to use a broker with authentification you have to add the the username and password as env-variables and also adjust the Temi node files.
+    You might need to adjust the MQTT_BROKER_URL in the .env file of this project and BROKER_URL (For Localhost) in MainActivity.kt in the Temi Middleware application to your device IP.

-    ```sh
-       docker compose -f docker-compose-mqtt.yml up
-    ```
+    You can check the connection with for example MQTT Explorer.
+If you want to use a broker with authentification you have to adjust the env-variables MQTT_BROKER_USERNAME and MQTT_BROKER_PASSWORD.

 9. After the initial setup is finished, you can start the respective middlewares along with NodeRed using one of the following commands: